-The Sacrements of Baptism, Confirmation and Eucharist initiates a person into the Roman Catholic Community of believers.
+The Sacraments of Baptism, Confirmation and Eucharist initiates a person into the Roman Catholic Community of believers.
 The reception of these three sacraments are the foundation for Christian living as members of the Catholic Church.
-As followers of Jesus our fairth is nutured through scripture and tradition and celebrated in the Liturgy.
-We are transformed by sharing in the death and ressurection of Jesus Christ - the Paschal Mystery.
+As followers of Jesus our faith is nurtured through scripture and tradition and celebrated in the Liturgy.
+We are transformed by sharing in the death and resurrection of Jesus Christ - the Paschal Mystery.

 Reconciliation teaches children the healing and forgiveness offered in Christ.
-Their first experience of Reconciliation will be in 2nd grade.
+Many students first experience of Reconciliation will be in 2nd grade.
 Our focus is on general understanding of love and forgiveness.
-We then re-examine this sacrament again in 4th grade, on a more individual level.
-As 4th graders the student learn a more in-depth, broader, and more personal meaning of reconciliation.
+We re-examine this sacrament again each year.
+As students learn a more in-depth, broader, and more personal meaning of reconciliation.
 The focus is more on whom we are called to be as followers of Christ.
 It concentrates on the beatitudes and Ten Commandments, as guides for our individual daily lives.

 Preparation for the reception of Eucharist typically begins in 1st grade and the students receive First Communion in the 2nd grade.
 Through the reception of Eucharist we are united to Christ in the breaking of the bread.
 Eucharist is a celebration, a joyful meal shared with each other each week.

 While every level of the religious education program is a stepping stone closer to Confirming our faith, students officially begin the discernment for Confirmation beginning in 7th grade.
 Our seventh graders are now disciples and are called to learn all they can about Jesus, and their faith community.
 Then, in 8th grade students are called to act on what they discovered by taking on the role of Apostle.
 Confirmation calls them to now use their knowledge to be the hands and feet of Christ to others.